-The interactive_labels module allows the user to place formatted labels at probed locations within the viewer.
-The data displayed is the data at the probed location format_string format_string allows you to construct a complex string (for use in titles or as file names) using multiple string and numeric inputs.
-An expression determines the content of the output.
+The interactive\labels module allows the user to place formatted labels at probed locations within the viewer.
+The data displayed is the data at the probed location

 - Z Scale [Number / minor] Accepts Z Scale (vertical exaggeration) from other modules - Number Variable [Number / minor] Accepts a number to be used in the expression - Input String Variable [String / minor] Accepts a string to be used in the expression - View [View / minor] Connects to the viewer to allow probing on all objects.